gazebosim/docs/migrating_gazebo_classic_ros2_packages.md

 We'll start by following the
 [PC Setup](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/)
 guide to install the necessary prerequisites for simulating Turtlebot3.
-This will install additional packages, such as Nav2 and Cartopgrapher, which we will be using later on in this tutorial, so make sure to not skip this step.
+This will install additional packages, such as Nav2 and Cartographer, which we will be using later on in this tutorial, so make sure to not skip this step.

 The next step is to clone the `turtlebot3_simulation` package.
 We'll use the